treww/docker-alpine-cfssl/README.md

 Ports
 -----

-The following ports are exposed:
+The following ports are exposed by default:

 | Name | Value |
 |------|-------|